oi-analytics/oi-analytics.github.io/services.md

 ## Insights
 Working in collaboration with stakeholders, we use our unique skills to deliver new insights for a variety of sectors.
-Grounded in a science-based approach, our team develop quantitative analytics and insightful visualisations to support more informed decisions that are underpinned by the best available data and tools.
+Grounded in a science-based approach, our team develop quantitative analytics and insightful visualisations to support evidence-based decisions that are underpinned by the best available data and tools.

 ## Education
 Driven by our academic roots and our pursuit of knowledge, we are committed to delivering high-quality education as a tool to empower.
-From universities to national governments, we help shape the next generation of researchers, technical experts and high-level decision makers.
+From universities to national governments, we are helping to shape the next generation of researchers, technical experts and high-level decision makers.